Birthday of Swami Vivekananda – National Youth Day

 Theme For National Youth Day

-The theme of 2020 is “Channelizing Youth Power for Nation Building”.
+The theme of 2020 was “Channelizing Youth Power for Nation Building”.

 The Theme of 2018 was “Sankalp Se Siddhi”.

 The theme of 2017 was “Youth for Digital India”.

 The theme of 2016 was “Indian Youth for Development, Skill, and Harmony”.

 National Youth Festival (India) is an annual gathering of young people associated with National Youth Day.
 It includes cultural activities of both a competitive and non-competitive nature.